 “Coastal restoration activities can also provide a direct boost to local employment and generate additional jobs in industries such as tourism and fishing,” Ms Bhattacharjee said.

 Commenting on the research, Alison Rowe, Managing Director of TNC Australia, said: “We know that if we are to halt the decline of marine and coastal ecosystems and their many benefits we have to act within the next decade.

 “This project is a fantastic opportunity to mobilise private finance at unprecedented scales to support solutions that benefit nature, people and economies.
 There has never been a more exciting time to join forces with the private sector and governments to solve our biggest conservation challenges.”

 The Climate Solutions Partnership is part of HSBC’s broader climate strategy announced in October 2020.
 HSBC aims to align its provision of finance to net zero by 2050 or sooner, in line with the Paris Agreement goals.
-It also expects to provide between US$750 billion and US$1 trillion of finance and investment by 2030 to support its customers in the transition to net zero, and has pledged to work with its customers in all sectors, and with peers, regulators, governments and others to effect change.
+As part of HSBC’s ambition to support its customers in their transition to net zero and a sustainable future, the bank aims to provide and facilitate $750bn to $1tn of sustainable finance and investments by 2030.

 ABOUT THE HSBC CLIMATE SOLUTIONS PARTNERSHIP

 The Climate Solutions Partnership was developed by HSBC in partnership with World Resources Institute and WWF, and aims to bring emerging climate solutions to commercial viability and scale.

 It will work to remove barriers and create incentives in three areas: